 Here’s something you just don’t find every day.
 Wild free ranging burro’s!
 Have you ever seen any?
 Well, Custer has them.
-The herd is remnants of burros that were brought out west as pack animals in the early 20th century.
+The herd is made up of the descendants of burros that were brought out west as pack animals in the early 20th century.
 Over time they morphed into a trail ride service before eventually being released into the park.

 Since then the pack has roamed freely and become quite a favored attraction as they actively beg for food from passing motorists.

-The herd faced very hard times recently as 3 of the 9 remaining donkeys were fatally injured as a result of the wildfire that decimated a good deal of the park last December (2017)
+The herd faced very hard times recently when 3 of the 9 remaining donkeys were fatally injured as a result of the wildfire that decimated a good deal of the park in December 2017.

 The 6 remaining were taken out of the park for rehabilitation and have since returned to their familiar stompin’ grounds.
 The regrowth of the park has been matched by the herd through the generosity of a local resident who donated a couple of burros back to the park as well as a new addition to the herd, a baby born this spring!